Bonmiuken/CookiesMinecraft/README.md

 🔓 Unlock Minecraft Bedrock Edition for FREE on Windows 10/11!

-A tool to unlock the full version of Minecraft Bedrock Edition (GDK).
+A method to unlock the full version of Minecraft Bedrock Edition (GDK).
 Only works with Xbox app installations (NOT Microsoft Store!).

 How to do it:
 Insert DLL - CookiesMinecraft.dll (If using Levilauncher)